data-derp/data-derp.github.io/versioned_docs/version-2.0/data-privacy/exercise.md

 **Note** This exercise uses a domain (CO2) from an older iteration of this training.

 ## Follow Along (Bonus)
-If you're having trouble with the exercise, check out the follow-along video:
+If you're having trouble with the exercise (or looking to see this demonstrated in a domain), check out the follow-along video:

 <div style={{textAlign: 'center'}} >
 <figure class="video-container">